codegenos/codegenos.github.io/content/posts/managing-multiple-github-accounts-git-credential-manager.md

 >**NoDisplay:** The NoDisplay entry is used to indicate whether an application should be displayed in menus and application launchers.
 If `NoDisplay=true` is set in a `.desktop` file, the application won't appear in user-facing menus or lists.
 This is typically used for applications that are meant to be run in the background or that don't have a direct user interface.

 >**Hidden:** The Hidden entry is used to indicate that an application should be hidden from the user interface entirely.
-Unlike NoDisplay, which still allows the application to be launched if you know its name, ´Hidden=true´ ensures that the application is entirely hidden from the user.
+Unlike NoDisplay, which still allows the application to be launched if you know its name, `Hidden=true` ensures that the application is entirely hidden from the user.

 ### 2. Set xdg-mime default for x-scheme-handler/https and x-scheme-handler/http